 The Fund Manager reserves the right to invest in such securities as maybe permitted from time to time and which are in line with the investment objectives of the scheme.

-Investment in overseas securities shall be made in accordance with the requirements stipulated by SEBI and RBI from time to time.
+Investment in overseas securities shall be made in accordance with the requirements including appointment of a dedicated Fund Manager stipulated by SEBI and RBI from time to time.